 The Dressing Room: Lost Dances

 Rohan Dhupar is a Mississauga-based multidisciplinary artist with diverse training in theatre, musical theatre, contemporary dance performance and creation.
 A graduate of Cawthra Park Secondary School, Rohan continued training in musical theatre at Sheridan College.
 Recent performance credits include Charlottetown Festival (Mamma Mia!, Kronborg, Anne of Green Gables and the The Dream Catchers), Theatre Sheridan (The Threepenny Opera, On The Town, Chelsea Sunrise, Kiss Me Kate); developmental workshop with the Canadian Music Theatre Project (Kelly V. Kelly) and Musical Stage Company.

 He spent two seasons with Frog in Hand and two seasons as a dancer with Canadian Contemporary Dance Theatre.
 He has numerous credits for film, television and stage, and has been guest choreographer at Cawthra Park for the last five years.
 Rohan collaborates with established and emerging artists to challenge perspectives and contribute meaningfully to discussions on diversity, representation and our current civic climate.

-In partnership with Cawthra Park High School: This year we welcome back the Cawthra Regional Arts Dance Repertoire Company, (Rachel Lutes Director).
+In partnership with Cawthra Park High School: This year we welcome back the Cawthra Regional Arts Dance Repertoire Company, (Rachael Lutes Director).
 Working with Dancer, Choreographer Rohan Dhupar, Cawthra Repertoire dances will bring their movement skills to the Festival in new ways.
 2021 will also welcome new collaborators – students from the Cawthra Park Zine Club, and various Creative Writing classes.
 Thanks to Bronwyn McLeod and Andrew Gaboury for these partnerships.

 With contributions by: